stevevillardi/Logic.Monitor/README.md

 ###### Module Updates:
 - Automated build and release pipelines have been created to streamline the build and release process.
 - Pester testing framework has been created and will be added to throughout future versions to improve testing code coverage
-- All commands will now throw an exception if the assocaited REST call does not come back as a status code 200, previously this was just written to console as an error message.
 - All previous release notes have been migrated to a seperate release notes page.
 Going forward only current release notes will be present on the main page.

 ###### Update Commands/Bug Fixes: